jtkovacs/jtkovacs.github.io/REFS/information-architecture.md

     - (3G) Object-oriented: adds **behavior** alongside state.

 Schemas and structures work together.
 For example, my Zotero library is a hierarchy (structure) of topical categories (schema), automatically sorted by alphabet (schema).
-The distinction I draw is that schemas are for the conceptual (abstract, disembodied) organization of information, whereas structures are .
+The distinction I draw is that schemas are for the conceptual (abstract, disembodied) organization of information into groups, whereas structures describe the structure and behavior of those groups.

 ## What major questions arise in organizing?

 - What organization schema/s to use
+    - Whether to classify (1:1) or tag (1:&infin;)
+    - Whether to base category divisions off anticipated volume of material
 - What information structure/s to use
     - Whether to prefer shallower or deeper hierarchies
-- Whether to base category divisions off anticipated volume of material
-- Whether to classify (1:1) or tag (1:&infin;)

-When using inexact categories, make top-level categories reflect frequent contexts; major interests or anticipated volume of material?
-At the same time, though, what about the approach of making many top-level categories, so that the overall structure can be flatter?

 ## Must information be organized?